mainfram-work/geb/README.md

 - **Improved Documentation**: Expand the documentation with more examples and tutorials.

 **Improvements**
-- **Windows Support**: Test and build Geb on windows operating system
+- **Windows Support**: Test and build Geb on Windows operating system
 - **Better Testing**: Ability to better test `geb upload` and `geb remote` commands.

 ## Development